ullaskunder3/locvi/README.md

 Might add more features someday… maybe, or not 🤷‍♂️.

+### ⚠️ Windows “Unknown Publisher” Warning (for the EXE)

+Because LocVi is signed with a **self-signed certificate**, Windows might show a warning like:

+> “Windows protected your PC – Windows SmartScreen prevented an unrecognized app from starting.”

+**What to do:**

+1. Click **More Info**.
+2. Click **Run Anyway**.

+✅ LocVi is totally safe — it’s just self-signed.
+💸 When my pockets are full, I’ll buy a proper certificate and make Windows stop complaining… until then, enjoy the warning pop-up and the app.

 ### ⚠️ Heads-Up on Cloud Deployment

 > ⚡ Working on PWA functionality — currently in `test` branch 🚧 `pwa/locvi`